-There are two other ways to let a function accept a variable number of input arguments: to define default values directly in the function header, or to call varargin to collect some or all of the input arguments in a list.
+There are three other ways to let a function accept a variable number of input arguments: to check if an input argument is defined with isdefined, to define default values directly in the function header, or to call varargin to collect some or all of the input arguments in a list.

-With one argument, nargin(fun) returns the (maximum) number of input arguments a function accepts. fun can be the name of a builtin or user function, a function reference, or an inline function.
+With an input argument, nargin(fun) returns the (maximum) number of input arguments a function accepts. fun can be the name of a built-in or user function, a function reference, or an inline function.
 Functions with a variable number of input arguments (such as fprintf) give -1.